Wu (state): History

 A founding myth of Wu, first recorded by Sima Qian in the Han dynasty, traced its royal lineage to Taibo, a relative of King Wen of Zhou.
-According to the Records of the Grand Historian, Taibo was the oldest son of Gugong Danfu and the elder uncle of King Wen who started the Zhou Dynasty.
+According to the Records of the Grand Historian, Taibo was the oldest son of Gugong Danfu and the elder uncle of King Wen who started the Zhou dynasty.
 Gugong Danfu had three sons named Taibo, Zhongyong, and Jili.
 Taibo was the oldest of three brothers, Jili being the youngest.
 Realizing that his youngest brother, Jili, was favored by his father to inherit the throne of Predynastic Zhou, the older brothers Taibo and Zhongyong left Zhou to avoid conflict and settled southeast to Wu with a group of followers loyal to him and his brother Zhongyong.
 They established their first capital at Meili (梅里), believed to be today's Meicun in Wuxi.
-Taibo's youngest brother Jili who was eventually the heir of the throne became the father of King Wen, who is attributed to starting the Zhou dynasty.
+Taibo's youngest brother Jili who was eventually the heir of the throne became the father of King Wen, who is considered the founder of the Zhou Dynasty.

 Little is known about the history of Wu before the Spring and Autumn period.
 Wu rose to power in the 6th century BC, after it was aided by the State of Jin as a useful ally against the State of Chu.

 In 584 BC, Wu rebelled against Chu upon the advice of Wuchen, a Jin minister, who defected from Chu.
 From then on, Wu would become a constant threat to the Chu Kingdom.
 Wu planted seeds of rebellion amongst Chu's vassals along the Yangtze valley.
-Wu Zixu, a highly influential Chu politician's mother and brother was murdered by King Ping of Chu and fled to Wu plotting revenge.
-Wu Zixu later became a trusted advisor of Prince Guang and helped him assassinate his cousin King Liao of Wu and usurp the throne.
+Wu Zixu, a highly influential Chu politician's father and brother were murdered by King Ping of Chu and fled to Wu plotting revenge.
+Wu Zixu later became a trusted advisor of Prince Guang and helped him assassinate his cousin King Liao of Wu in order to usurp the throne.
 After the successful assassination of King Liao, Prince Guang ascended the throne and became known as King Helü of Wu.

 In 506 BC, during the reign of King Zhao of Chu, King Helü decided to invade Chu.
 The king personally led the army, along with his younger brother Fugai, Wu Zixu, as well as Sun Tzu, author of The Art of War.
 Although Chu had a strong army led by Nang Wa and Shen Yinshu, it suffered a heavy defeat at the Battle of Boju.
 King Zhao of Chu fled to Sui and the Wu army captured Ying, Chu's capital.
-After entering Ying, Wu Zixu exhumed King Ping's corpse, and gave it 300 lashes to exact vengeance on for his mother and brother who were murdered by the Chu King.
+After entering Ying, Wu Zixu exhumed King Ping's corpse, and gave it 300 lashes to exact vengeance for his father and brother who were murdered by the Chu King.
 The military victory led to Wu Zixu's elevation to Duke of Shen and his alias Shenxu.
-After these victories, Wu was briefly the most powerful nation and turned to other campaigns, defeating the State of Qi in 484 BC.
+After these victories, Wu briefly became the most powerful state and turned to other campaigns, defeating the State of Qi in 484 BC.